Receiving adequate recognition could mean the difference between staying and leaving for a caregiver.

 4. Bonuses.
 Bonuses can be highly effective in recognizing employees for meeting or exceeding expectations while remaining cost-effective long-term.

 5. Telephone calls.
 Verbal recognition is the top way caregivers prefer to be recognized.
 Call your top caregivers occasionally and tell them exactly how you see them excelling at their job.

 6. Employee of the month (or similar programs).
 Giving awards monthly allows you to publicly recognize many different employees over time while giving each one their time in the spotlight.
 A small gift or other token with the award goes a long way as well.

 7. Group training events.
-More training may seem like an unusual reward, but professional training certifications help caregivers feel professionally valued and competent in their role.
+More training may seem like an unusual reward, but a frequent comment in the thousands of interviews we conduct with caregivers is that they want more training.
+Professional training certifications help caregivers feel professionally valued and competent in their role.

 8. Text Messages.
 A text message may be the quickest and easiest method you have.
 Thirty seconds to write a text is a small price for making a caregiver’s day.

 9. Kudos in the company newsletter.
 Everyone likes a public shout-out, and newsletters a ready-made way to do so.

 10. Paid vacation time.
 Paid vacation not only helps caregivers feel valued as employees but enables them time to recharge and work more effectively when they return.